Caioflp/undergraduate-thesis/src/README.md

 ## Done

+* Implementation changes:
+    - Use three datasets: (X, Z), (Y, Z), (Z), although the first two don't need to be independent from each other.
+    - Crop h inside [-M, M] after each update
+    - Write tests for uLSIF implementation
+    - Implement \hat{ r_0 } and \hat{ T } using kernel methods
 * Implement \hat{ Phi } using kernel methods
     - Read and underestand the closed form solutions
     - Understand how the regularization parameter is being chosen